to your ISP

 For your modem to

 command to save the settings in NVRAM.
 If you dont, the next time

-you reset or power off the Courier 56K Business Modem, Dial Security
+you reset or power off the Courier 56K Corporate modem, Dial Security

 will be disabled.

 5. Decide which Dial Security option to use

 You can choose from the two types of Dial Security: Autopass and Password